pnp/List-Formatting/samples/generic-start-flow/README.md

 ---

 ## Additional notes
-This sample is also covered in the main documentation around the Column Formatting
+This sample is also covered in the main documentation around Column Formatting

+A similar wizard is also included in the [Column Formatter](https://github.com/SharePoint/sp-dev-solutions/blob/master/solutions/ColumnFormatter/README.md) webpart that allows full customization.

 - [Use column formatting to customize SharePoint](https://docs.microsoft.com/en-us/sharepoint/dev/declarative-customization/column-formatting)